AmirElkess/simple_vcard_parser/README.md

 # simple_vcard_parser

 A simple and easy to use parser to extract information from a standard vCard string.
 Major vCard properties from versions 2.1, 3.0, 4.0 are supported.
+Supports null-safety.

 # Getting started